Pajamajoker/openaiml.io/src/content/post/mercury-coder/mercury-coder.md

 ## 1. TL;DR

 Mercury Coder Mini (2 B) and Small (7 B) junk the left-to-right decoding loop and instead **denoise many tokens in parallel**.
 On one NVIDIA H100 they spit out **1 109 tok/s** and **737 tok/s** respectively around ten times quicker than GPT-4o Flash-Lite, Claude 3.5 Haiku or Codestral while matching their pass@1 on HumanEval and MBPP.

+***Don't forget to checkout Ask That Llama section below!***

 ## 2. Why this paper matters